UofT-DSI/sql/02_activities/assignments/Assignment2.md

 ***

 ## Section 1:
-You can start this section following *module 1*, but you may want to wait until you feel comfortable wtih basic SQL query writing.
+You can start this section following *session 1*, but you may want to wait until you feel comfortable wtih basic SQL query writing.

 Steps to complete this part of the assignment:
 - Design a logical data model